 - I quote extensively from poems in the book.
 The reader gets a sense of the book from these quotes, but fragments of poetry also have their own life on the page (or the screen), like scraps of beautiful fabric.

 - I keep the reviews under 700 words.
-This allows me to write two per month and fits in well with the newsletter format.
+This allows me to write one per month and fits in well with the newsletter format.
 It also forces me to be succinct.

 A few more things about reviewing: